 Stance on Syria: supports opposition.
 Calls PKK/PYD “pro-imperalist” and “petty-bourgeois.”
 Refers to rebels in Idlib (primarily HTS, the successor organization to al-Nusra) as “liberation forces”.
 Opposes IS but supports it in confrontations with the US.
 “Inspired by the Egyptian and Tunisian revolutions, the multinational masses of workers and peasants in Syria started to stand up against the injustices imposed on them by the Assad dictatorship and the world economic crisis.
 We characterize this uprising as a justified attempt to foment a democratic revolution and at the same time to fight for important social demands.”
 Sources:

 Background information: split from the League for the Fifth International in 2011 over several issues, such as L5I’s allegedly passive response to the 2011 riots in England, which the RCIT characterizes as an uprising.
 The leading section is either RCIT Germany (as they are simply known) or RCIT UK.
-No American section.
+There was an American section known as the Revolutionary Workers Collective, but its current status is unknown.

 Stance on Syria: supports opposition, especially HTS.
 Sees HTS as anti-imperialist and the most capable and dedicated of the rebels and that they are fighting for “basic democratic rights”, despite their Islamist ideology; criticizes the FSA for selling out to imperialists.
 Has supported IS and al-Nusra in confrontations with the US.
 Somewhat supportive of the Turkish intervention, at least when it opposes Assad’s interests.
 Supported the “Maoist” YPG’s fight against IS at first, but castigated it for allying with the US and abandoning the fight against Assad.
 Sources: